danchoi/hulu_automuter/README.markdown

 and mental bandwith.

 We need a new system.
 I would rather pay per view or donate money directly to the shows I enjoy, if Hulu gave that option.
-Again, please read Docs' blog post.
+Again, please read Doc's blog post.

 In any case, you should be able to control your computer's volume level any way